"DAVE BALMAT IS AN ACCOMPLISHED BEHAVIORIST AND OFTEN WORKS WITH AGGRESSIVE AND PROBLEM DOGS WHERE OTHER TRAINERS HAVE GIVEN UP."

 Lisa has accepted the position of Canine Behaviorist & Trainer at the Caldwell County, Texas facility.

 Since coming to Texas, Lisa has been an animal trainer for HBO's series, The Leftovers.
 Lisa has trained many dogs for service work, detection, and high level obedience.
-Lisa's newest endevour is training a dog to find downed deer for hunters for the next hunting season and also a shed detection dog.
+Lisa's newest endeavor is training a shed or antler detection dog.
 Lisa's favorite thing to do for the public is finding a dog for their household and lifestyle.
 At times as a hobby, meaning no funds are coming her way, she will pull a great dog out of a local shelter and train it fully.
-The dog generally stays with her for about 6 mo. until she feels the dog is trained up and ready, when it is ready she will either give it away to a wonderful family or send the proceeds to the local animal shelter that she got the dog from.
+The dog generally stays with her for about 6 mo. until she feels the dog is trained up and ready, when it is ready she will give it away to a wonderful family.
 What a great way to give back to the community!